 Common tree stumps are a fabulous lawn accessory for kids.

-Line them up to make a roundabout stepping stone way or hover them round to make a seating zone.
+Line them up to make a roundabout stepping stone way, or hover them around for a seating zone.
 Smaller wood slices make extraordinary stepping stones for minimal youngsters.

 Butterfly Garden